darina-techery/taf-flavor-playground/README.md

     }
     Assert.assertThat("Actual trip details match expected ones", differences, is(empty()));
 ```
-5. Do not use Assert outside assertion methods.
+5. Do not use Assert outside assertion points in the end of the test.
 If you want to check that some action had expected result
 (e.g. you clicked 'menu' -> menu was opened), use another construction:
 ```java
 if (!menu.isDisplayed()){